Adapt Herbal Tincture

 - We use organic, gluten free alcohol from Oregon, and spring water from Opal Springs, Oregon for all of our tinctures

-- This is a blend of three of the best and safest herbs for defending the body against the toxic effects of stress.
+- This is a blend of three of the best and safest herbs known for defending the body against the toxic effects of stress.

 - Adaptogenic herbs help the mind and body rise to the occasion when faced with stress and anxiety, and not be overwhelmed.

 - Definition: A·dapt·o·gen/ əˈdaptəjən/ noun 1. (in herbal medicine) a natural substance considered to help the body adapt to stress and to exert a normalizing effect upon bodily processes.

 - Skullcap has shown to be one of the most useful herbs for assisting the nervous system and lowering anxiety.